pypa/hatch/docs/history/hatchling.md

 - Fix parsing dependencies for environments when warnings are emitted
 - Properly handle non-zero version epoch for the `standard` version scheme
 - Allow using an empty string for the `sources` option to add a prefix to distribution paths

-***Changed:***

-- If a force-included file or directory does not exist, an error will now be raised instead of silently ignoring it.

 ## [1.18.0](https://github.com/pypa/hatch/releases/tag/hatchling-v1.18.0) - 2023-06-12 ## {: #hatchling-v1.18.0 }